Manan007224/Genre_Predict/README.md

 ## Usage

-To execute the python3 code, clone this repository and go inside this directory and write:
+Clone this repository and the code can be started using: -
 ```javacript
 python3 nlp.py
 ```

 ## Reading Output

-The code outputs model scores, but further more exploration you can load the .ipynb file which is inside Jupyter-Notebook called kernel.ipynb for easier access.
+The code outputs model scores, but further more exploration you can load kernel.ipynb.

 ## Additional Information
 Problem Addressed: